 5. Don’t over-think inspiration.
 Have a way of jotting down all your ideas on the move – using whatever method you prefer.
 When you have the time you sometimes lack ideas and when you have ideas you often lack the time.
 Log down your insights and ideas as you go and when you have a bit of quiet time to focus, go through them and see if something sparks off.

 6. Set time aside for mindful worrying.
 Sounds odd, but hear me out.
 We all worry about things but have different ways of dealing with these worries.
 Some internalise them and just end up feeling a general sense of malaise; some keep thinking about their worries but go around in circles without solving anything.
-Set aside some time every week when you’ll consciously figure out what you’re stuck on, what’s worrying you and why – and whether there is anything you can do about it.
+Set aside time every week when you’ll consciously figure out what you’re stuck on, what’s worrying you and why – and whether there is anything you can do about it.
 Translate these insights into action points and review your calendar and plans accordingly.

 7. Outsource or delegate the tasks that don’t come easily to you.
 This is easier for bigger businesses because you’ll need to do a bit of everything to get a small start-up off the ground.
 Whatever your situation, your job isn’t to learn how to become an expert in all the necessary business tasks; your job is to be an expert in what your business does and what you do well.
 Build a fantastic team.
 Spend your efforts where your customers are and be the voice running through all levels of your organisation.
 Trying to do everything in-house when you would have the budget to choose otherwise is a false economy.